zougloub/libseek/README.rst

 Credits
 #######

+This library is using bits and pieces from work done by other people.

 Thanks to `Stephen Stair <https://github.com/sgstair>`_ who put working code on github, and to the rest of the people discussing on the `Yet another cheap thermal imager incoming..
 Seek Thermal thread